 Jackpocket is an app that enables people to buy state lottery tickets online.
 Tickets are then purchased and stored by Jackpocket’s licensed partners.

 Founded in 2013, Jackpocket has grown to become the leading third-party iLottery app in the United States.
-Its service is currently available in 11 states.
+It has raised close to $200 million in funding.

 What Is Jackpocket?

 Jackpocket is a platform that allows users to buy official state lottery tickets that are fulfilled by one of its licensed lottery partners.